nunomaia/nunomaia.github.io/_posts/2021/2021-12-18-batch-odata-api.markdown

 ## Requirement

 A custom exchange rate provider of Dynamics 365 depends on exchange rates exported from an external system.
-This system does not ensure an exact timeframe to export data.
+Ability to retrieve exchange rates from an external service even the system does not provide an exact timeframe to export data.

+## Resolution approach

 A possible approach can be scheduling a batch job several times a day.
 Eventually one of the runs would successfully import the file stored in a Microsoft One Drive folder.